Jump to: Board • Staff

 ||||||

-Malia is a mother of five and a strong advocate for everything early childhood.
+Malia is a mother of five and a strong advocate for early childhood education.
 She spent nearly twenty years as a direct service provider, working as a family childcare provider, infant-toddler lead caregiver, and preschool teacher.
 She has vast experience in curriculum development, accreditation, and licensing procedures.
 She holds a B.A. in Psychology and Child Development, an M.Ed. in Educational Leadership with a focus on Child Development, and is currently completing her Ed.D. in Organizational Leadership.
-In recent years, Malia’s focus has been on community organizing, implementing systemic quality improvements, and workforce and leadership development.
-She is a strong believer in the need for systems approaches to solutions.
+In recent years, Malia’s focus has been on community organizing, implementing systemic quality improvements, and developing the workforce and leadership.
+She is a firm believer in the need for systems approaches to solutions.
 Malia believes that through the work of a strong body of early childhood advocates, Hawai’i can make the systems changes needed to become a champion for the rights our children deserve.
 Malia’s passion for early childhood has inspired her to reach out to the broader community to help advocate for the rights of young children, their families, and their communities.
-Growing up between Hawai’i Island and Kaua’i, Malia understands and respects the need for strong communities as a foundation for the wellness of young children.
+Growing up between Hawai’i Island and Kaua’i, Malia understands and respects the importance of strong communities as a foundation for the well-being of young children.
 Malia approaches life and work from a servant leadership perspective, seeking to empower the voices of everyone who desires to create a better world for our children.
 Who will advocate for the rights of our children, if not us, then who? |

 Courtney grew up in the red dirt of Central Oʻahu.
-She has 20+ years of experience working in government and nonprofit organizations in Honolulu and Seattle.
-Her philosophy is to get resources to change-makers and get out of the way.
-For the past 12 years, she worked alongside community partners to address homelessness, gender-based violence, and labor protections.
-Prior to that, she advocated with youth to access post-secondary opportunities and taught adult English language learners.
-Courtney is deeply grateful to community organizer mentors for showing her how to translate racial equity principles into actions.
-She is excited to be back in Hawai'i, contributing to the place and people who raised her.
+She has 25+ years of experience working in government and nonprofit organizations in Honolulu and Seattle.
+Her philosophy is to get resources to changemakers and get out of the way.
+For more than 12 years, she worked alongside community partners to address houselessness, gender-based violence, and labor protections.
+Before that, she advocated with youth to access post-secondary opportunities and taught adult English language learners.
+Courtney learned from community organizer mentors how to translate racial equity principles into actions.
+She is grateful to give back to Hawai'i--the place and people that shaped her earliest years.
 She received her master's degree in public administration from the University of Hawaiʻi at Mānoa, and she speaks Spanish.
-She loves to travel, surf, fish, read, and spend time with her family. |
+She loves to travel, surf, fish, read, and celebrate at Bon Dances in the summer. |

 Born and raised on the island of Oʻahu, Gwen is an alumnus of the Hawai’i Parent Leadership Training Institute (PLTI), where she honed her leadership skills and deepened her commitment to community development.
 With years of experience in developing inclusive and impactful programs, Gwen has established a reputation for her ability to collaborate with diverse stakeholders, including schools, families, and local organizations.
 A deep understanding of the unique needs of local families and communities guides her work.
 Currently, Gwen is focused on increasing awareness, enhancing accessibility, and promoting participation in the benefits and services available to families in Hawai’i.
 She is particularly excited about her involvement with initiatives such as the Preschool Development Grant Media/Outreach Campaign for Hawai’i, where she is helping to expand the reach of early childhood education opportunities and ensure that more families have access to the resources they need to thrive.
 Gwen’s goal is to foster a stronger, more inclusive future for Hawai’i’s keiki through empowerment, education, and community involvement. |